Morpheus-79/USB_Powered_eDimensional_VGA_Dongle/README.md

 But since PS2 connectors are gone, too... and since those cables are hard to find: i thought about this more elegant and integrated solution.

 ## Installation
 Multiple board revisions of the PCB inside of the dongle exist.
 The oldest one seems to be the 103466C.
-For these ones i've created rev. 1.0 of the addon PCB:
+For these i've created rev. 1.0 of the addon PCB:

 ![1.0](1.0/103466C.png)